Max-Levitskiy/WasmForge/README.md

 - Adding more sophisticated WASM function patterns
 - Implementing resource limits and advanced sandboxing
 - Creating development tools and templates

+## Contributing

+Contributions are welcome!
+Please read `CONTRIBUTING.md` for setup and workflow.

+We follow a `CODE_OF_CONDUCT.md` to ensure a welcoming community.

+## License

+Dual-licensed under either of:

+- Apache License, Version 2.0, see `LICENSE-APACHE`
+- MIT license, see `LICENSE-MIT`

+You may choose either license.

+## Module Templates

+Starter templates and docs are available to create new modules:
+- Rust: `templates/rust-basic/`
+- TypeScript (AssemblyScript): `templates/assemblyscript-basic/`
+- Python (WASI, planning): `templates/python-wasi/`

+See `docs/TEMPLATES.md` for ABI expectations and step-by-step build instructions.